espressif/idf-eclipse-plugin/README.md

 *  **ESP-IDF 4.0 and above** : Clone the ESP-IDF repo from <a href ="https://github.com/espressif/esp-idf/releases">here</a>

-**Note:** Make sure Java, Python and Git are available on the system environment PATH.
+> **Note:** Make sure Java, Python and Git are available on the system environment PATH.

 <a name="GettingStarted"></a>

-# Installing IDF Plugins using update site URL
+# Installing IDF Plugin using update site URL
-You can install the IDF Eclipse plugins into an existing Eclipse CDT installation using the update site URL.
+You can install the IDF Eclipse plugin into an existing Eclipse CDT installation using the update site URL.
 You first need to add the release repository URL as follows:
 * Go to `Help` -> `Install New Software`
 * Click `Add…`
 * Enter `Location` of the repository https://dl.espressif.com/dl/idf-eclipse-plugin/updates/latest/
-* Enter `Name` as `Espressif IDF Plugins for Eclipse`
+* Enter `Name` as `Espressif IDF Plugin for Eclipse`
 * Click `Ok`
 * Select `Espressif IDF` from the list and proceed with the installation

+> **Note:** Though screenshots are captured from `macOS`, installation instructions are applicable for `Windows`, `Linux` and `macOS`.

 ![](docs/images/idf_update_site_install.png)